guerillaxgardener/reading-notes/class1reading.md

 > ##### **Lists**
 >> We can create ordered or non ordered lists, to create an ordered list simply start each line with a number and period, the numbers must start with one, but do not need to be in numerical order after this.
+An unordered list can be formed by placing \-, \*, or \+ before eqch line.
 >> EX:
 >>>    1. cat
 >>>    2. dog